UniExeterRSE/intro-version-control/_episodes/02_motivation.md

   part of your rhythm of work.

-> ## Note
+## Note for the course

->
-> In this episode we have talked about version control systems being used to
-> keep track of the evolution of files in general.
-Going forward, we will
-> discuss the use of version control in the context of developing code for
-> software, particularly in a research setting.
-Software development is the
-> common context in which version control systems are used.
+In this episode we have talked about version control systems being used to keep track of the evolution of files in general.
+Going forward, we will discuss the use of version control in the context of developing code for software, particularly in a research setting.
+Software development is the common context in which version control systems are used.